The road to Hart’s Pass in WA will take your breath away

-Hart’s Pass is a high mountain pass at an elevation of 1,859m (6,100 ft) above the sea level, located in the Okanogan-Wenatchee National Forest.
-It’s accessible by car and is the highest point in the State of Washington that one can drive.
-End of the road "after" Hart's pass, at the gate to Slate Peak Lookout, is 7,200 feet elevation.
+Hart’s Pass is a high mountain pass at an elevation of 1.891m (6,204ft) above the sea level, located on the border of Okanogan and Whatcom counties, in the US sttate of Washington.
+It’s accessible by car and is said to be the highest point in the State of Washington that one can drive a 2wd car.
+End of the road "after" Hart's pass, at the gate to Slate Peak Lookout, is at 7,488 feet of elevation.

 Is the road to Hart’s Pass open to passenger cars?

 The road to the summit is totally unpaved with precipitous cliffs dropping steeply to the valley floor.
 It’s called NF-5400 (Hart's Pass Road).
 It’s very narrow and windy with steep side cliffs in places.
 The road ends near Timberline, over 6000’ in elevation, and opens up into the heart of the North Cascades.
 Be aware that trailers are not allowed on FS road 5400 to Hart’s Pass and wider vehicles such as motor homes are highly discouraged due to the steep, narrow roadway, and lack of large turnouts.
 The road to Hart's Pass and on to Slate Peak Lookout is the highest maintained road in Washington State.
 Today, the road is rock-surfaced, passable by passenger cars.
 Due to the nature of this narrow gravel road, passing oncoming vehicles can be challenging even for sedans.
 However, the road is maintained for sedans and other low clearance vehicles.

 Is the road to Hart’s Pass open?